How To Build Financial Security With Less Effort & Be DEBT FREE!

 More Opportunities When You’re Debt Free!

 Fast forward a few more years.
-We built our home here on the Homestead & moved from the big city to realize our dream of country living.
+We built our home here on the Homestead & moved away from the big city to realize our dream of country living.

 And a few years later when we decided we wanted to pull the plug on corporate employment to run the homestead full time we were able to do so.